DahyannAraya/copernicus-seasonal-forecast-tools/docs/source/installation.rst

 The package requires **Python 3.10**, but versions 3.11 and 3.12 are also supported.
 Make sure your environment is using a compatible Python version before installation.

-You can install **copernicus-seasonal-forecast-tools** in three ways, depending on your setup and preferences.
+You can install **copernicus-seasonal-forecast-tools** in different ways, depending on your setup and preferences.

 .. note::